Fatal Injury Claims / Wrongful Death

 A fatal injury action is a legal action taken where a person dies as a result of the wrongful or negligent act of another.
 A fatal injury action can arise out of a wrongful accident e.g. a road traffic accident, medical negligence or an occupational injury (accident at work).
 Damages can include: Financial loss, Funeral expenses, Mental distress/Solatium (capped at €35,000) and other expenses actually incurred.

-As of January 2014 the maximum amount that can be awarded for mental distress, to the statutory dependents of the deceased, has been increased from €25,394.76 up to €35,000.
-This figure is not in any way intended to compensate the dependents for the loss of a family member but is recognition of the hardship and heartbreak endured by loved ones.
-It must be remembered that this is only one of the heads of damages under which a dependent can claim.
+As of January 2014, the maximum amount that can be awarded for mental distress to the statutory dependants of the deceased has been increased from €25,394.76 to €35,000.
+This figure is not intended to compensate dependants for the loss of a family member but recognises the hardship and heartbreak experienced by loved ones.
+It must be remembered that this is only one of the heads of damages under which a dependant can claim.

 PIAB and Fatal Injury Claims

-All fatal injury claims must first be sent to PIAB.
-PIAB will follow the same process as is followed for a personal injury claim.
-Synnott Lawline Solicitors are all too aware of how difficult it can be to lose a loved one and the last thing on your mind will be issuing court proceedings.
-No amount will ever make up for the loss of a loved one, however, it might be of some reassurance to know that you will be provided with financial stability for the future.
-If you have suffered the loss of a family member or loved one due to the wrongful acts of another person then call us today.
-A member of our dedicated team of solicitors will guide you through the process and provide you with all the advice and help you need.
+All fatal injury claims must be first submitted to PIAB.
+PIAB will follow the same process as for a personal injury claim.
+Synnott Lawline Solicitors are very aware of how hard it can be to lose a loved one, and the last thing on your mind will be issuing court proceedings.
+No amount can ever compensate for losing a loved one, but it might be comforting to know that you will have financial stability in the future.
+If you have lost a family member or loved one due to the wrongful acts of another, contact us today.
+A member of our dedicated team of solicitors will guide you through the process and offer all the advice and support you need.

-Financial loss can be claimed for any dependent that was financially dependent on the deceased.
-This head of damages is usually sought by the wife/husband and children of the deceased.
-It is up to the person bringing the claim to prove pecuniary damages for each dependent.
-It will be necessary to show what each dependent could reasonably have expected to receive from the deceased had they lived.
-Funeral and other expenses actually incurred are very straightforward.
+Financial loss can be claimed for any dependents who were financially reliant on the deceased.
+This head of damages is typically sought by the deceased’s spouse and children.
+It is the claimant’s responsibility to prove pecuniary damages for each dependent.
+They must demonstrate what each dependent could reasonably have expected to receive from the deceased had they lived.
+Funeral and other expenses actually incurred are quite straightforward.

 It is pecuniary loss which is the most difficult to calculate.
 Pecuniary loss includes, but is not limited to: